 For example, you could apply for subsidized housing through HUD (Housing and Urban Development) but the waiting list is usually so long that it can take years before anything opens up (believe me, I tried!)

 There are also assisted living centers but its supervised setup can be difficult for someone who values his/her independence.

 Then there's the possibility of living with one's parents (which is what I do) but let's face it, that's not ideal either.

 So what else is there?
 Well, one viable option is to join the "tiny house movement" that's swept across the United States in recent years and build yourself a small home tailored to your disability.
-They're even a number of wheelchair accessible tiny houses now available!
+There are even a number of wheelchair accessible tiny houses now available!

 In this blog post, I'll dig into the basic things you need to know when starting out on your tiny house journey but first let's define what a tiny house is and how they save you money.